Last updated on November 15th, 2023 at 12:40 pm

 What Are The Differences Between The Two Languages?

-- The vowels are very different.
+As there are many similarities between Thai and Khmer, there is only one obvious difference.
+The vowels are very different.
 Thai vowels tend to be a lot more based on tone.
 Khmer has more sounds that don’t exist in Thai.

 A good way to conceptualize the difference is to think of Thai and Lao as the difference between British English and American English, whereas Khmer would be more like French.